Is TRT the Same As Taking Anabolic Steroids?

 Is Testosterone Illegal in Sports?

 To understand testosterone’s place in sports, we have to turn to guidelines set by the World Anti-Doping Agency (WADA), the agency that coordinates anti-doping rules and policies across all sports and countries.
-According to WADA, synthetic testosterone and any other substance with a similar chemical structure or performance-enhancing effect is illegal in sports (6,7).
+According to WADA, synthetic testosterone and any other substance with a similar chemical structure or other performance-enhancing drugs are illegal in sports (6,7).

 That said, WADA does make some exceptions when it comes to using testosterone for male hypogonadism (8), but the athlete must apply for and meet the criteria for therapeutic use exemption (TUE).